-The Company has experienced recurring operating losses and as of June 30, 2015, the Company had an accumulated deficit of \$914.2 million.
+The Company has experienced recurring operating losses and as of June 30, 2016, the Company had an accumulated deficit of \$938.5 million.
 In addition, the Company has experienced recurring negative operating cash flows.
-At June 30, 2015, the Company had cash and cash equivalents of \$38.6 million.
-Cash used in operations for the three months ended June 30, 2015 was \$3.0 million.
+At June 30, 2016, the Company had cash and cash equivalents of \$35.2 million.
+Cash used in operations for the three months ended June 30, 2016 was \$2.1 million.

 From April 1, 2011 through the date of this filing, the Company has reduced its global workforce substantially.
-The Company is currently in the process of consolidating certain business operations to reduce facility costs.
-As of June 30, 2015, the Company had a global workforce of 308 persons.
-The Company plans to closely monitor its expenses and if required, expects to further reduce operating costs and capital spending to enhance liquidity.
+The Company has taken actions to consolidate certain business operations to reduce facility costs.
+As of June 30, 2016, the Company had a global workforce of 379 persons.
+The Company plans to closely monitor its expenses and, if required, expects to further reduce operating costs and capital spending to enhance liquidity.

 Over the last several years, the Company has entered into several debt and equity financing arrangements in order to enhance liquidity.
-Since April 1, 2012, the Company has generated aggregate cash flows from financing activities of \$74.0 million.
+Since April 1, 2012, the Company has generated aggregate cash flows from financing activities of \$69.5 million.
 This amount includes proceeds from an April 2015 equity offering, which generated net proceeds of approximately \$22.3 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by the Company.
-See Note 10, "Debt", and Note 12 "Stockholders Equity" for further discussion of these financing arrangements.
-The Company believes that it is in compliance with the covenants and restrictions included in the agreements governing its debt arrangements as of June 30, 2015.
+See Note 9, "Debt", and Note 11 "Stockholders Equity" for further discussion of these financing arrangements.
+The Company believes that it is in compliance with the covenants and restrictions included in the agreements governing its debt arrangements as of June 30, 2016.